Southern University of Science and Technology (SUSTech) is a public university founded in the Shenzhen Special Economic Zone of China.

 The undergraduate admission of SUSTech adopts comprehensive evaluation enrollment mode based on national college entrance examination.The graduate admission of SUSTech currently adopts joint training mode.

 The main duties of SUSTCEF is to accept the donations from the domestic and foreign associations, enterprises, trading companies and individuals, and establish the funding projects depending on the demands of the university and the wishes of the donors.

-On April 11th, 2018, Shan Jixiang, director of the Palace Museum, gave a lecture themed “Establish Confidence in One’s Own Culture and Protect it,” at SUSTech.
+On April 11th, 2018, Shan Jixiang, the chief curator of the Palace Museum, gave a lecture themed “Establish Confidence in One’s Own Culture and Protect it,” at SUSTech.
 University Council Chairperson Guo Yurong and Curator of Shenzhen Museum Ye Yang attended the lecture, which was hosted by University Council Vice Chairperson Li Fengliang.